GRCDEV/ArduSim/help/setup.md

 Remember that ArduSim is a highly asynchronous application, and running in Eclipse in debugging mode could lead to an unexpected behavior of the application.

-Finally, go to *Run --> Run configurations...* and create a new "Java Application" configuration with the following argument to be able to run a simulation, but not a PC Companion or a real multicopter, roles that are explained in other sections.
-The Main class is: Main - main.
+Finally, right-click over *src/main/Main.java* class on the *Package Explorer* and select *Run as...*, and *1 Java Application*.
+The first time, it will fail to run because you need to add the following argument to the command line to be able to run a simulation, but not a PC Companion or a real multicopter, roles that are explained in other sections.
+To this aim, edit the run configuration automatically created.

     simulator